In the event you missed our previous episodes, please see our catch-up episodes below:

 Industry Insight Episode 6 | Learning to adapt

 2020 was a buoyant year for some in our sector but less for others.
-The business development team at Harpenden has never been busier, although we are acutely aware of the need to adapt to best serve current and emerging customer needs continually.
+The business development team at Harpenden has never been busier, although we are acutely aware of the need to adapt continually to serve current and emerging customer needs best.
 Market conditions are changing like never before.
-Some challenges in the market will diminish as the sector negotiates 2021, others will remain, and no doubt more will be introduced – we’ll all need to review our approach constantly.
+Some challenges in the market will diminish as the sector negotiates 2021, others will remain, and no doubt more will be introduced—we’ll all need to review our approach constantly.

-One ongoing challenge, which has been an issue for some years now, is the lack of housing stock to place the mortgage business.
+One ongoing challenge for some years is the lack of housing stock to place the mortgage business.
 Industry Insight Episode 6

 Industry Insight Episode 6 | The level of housing shortages